dalapierre/rune/README.md

 **New**

 Create a new rune.json file with the given build mode and output target.
+By default, it will create an executable for platform you are currently developing on.

 ```sh
 # Usage